aliceheiman/watkins-marine-sound-model/README.md

 In this project, I use Deep Learning (DL) to develop a model capable of classifying marine animals based on audio recordings.

-See Streamlit Demo for more information!
+See Streamlit Demo for more information: https://watkins-marine-sound.streamlit.app/